pythonarcade/arcade/doc/advanced/textures.rst

 -------------

-Arcade is caching texture instances based on the ``name`` attribute to significantly increase load times.
+Arcade is caching texture instances based on the ``name`` attribute to significantly speed up loading times.

 .. code:: python